-This gallery presents the 22 major Arcana of a selection of historical Tarots of Marseilles and said
+This gallery presents the 22 major Arcana of a selection of historical Tarots of Marseille and said

-“ of Marseilles ” of reference, resulting from museums and private collections.
-The general public can so discover decks until now almost unknown, among which some are shown, in association with the website Tarot of Marseilles Millennium Edition, in color for the first time.
+“of Marseille” of reference, resulting from museums and private collections.
+The general public can so discover decks until now almost unknown, among which some are shown, in association with the website Tarot of Marseille Millennium Edition, in color for the first time.

 • TAROT FROM PIERRE MADENIÉ •